Beacon Hill offers flexible product solutions to your accounts:

 A Workers Compensation policy provides coverage for an employer’s exposure arising out of job-related injury/death resulting from an accident or occupational disease sustained by employees.
 Moving Workers Compensation accounts from assigned risk (or other state programs) into a program will offer exceptional coverage at a very competitive rate.
 Learn more about Workers Compensation.

 Automobile insurance coverage is typically required for most businesses; an Auto policy including Pollution is an ISO based Auto form including broadened pollution endorsements and any motor carrier filings.
-Learn more about Auto insurance underwriting.
+Learn more about Auto insurance, including Pollution.